userbradley/bookstack-ansible/README.md

 echo "yes" | terraform apply
 ```

-It will spin up an ubuntu VM in `us-central1-c` if memory servers correctly.
+It will spin up an ubuntu VM in `us-central1-c` if memory serves correctly.

 if you want to spin one up closer to home, check [here](https://bookstack.breadnet.co.uk/books/automation/page/building-infrastructure-9b8) where I have a list of regions and their locations.
 Probably better to use google's official page.